JBW Psychological Services, LLC

 ** COVID-19 Public Health Emergency Update **

 For the health, safety, and well-being of my clients, I am only offering video and phone sessions at this time.
-I likely will not be offering in-person services again when the mask mandate for healthcare workers is lifted.
+I will offer in-person services again when the mask mandate for healthcare workers is lifted.
 It is hard to say when that will occur.

 I use a secure electronic health record (EHR) system and all of my intake forms and paperwork can be completed online quickly and easily; however, if you prefer, I can instead send the forms by email or mail for you to fill out and return to me by mail.